angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Gathering Of Hunters.md

 As an [immediate action](https://www.d20pfsrd.com/gamemastering/combat#TOC-Immediate-Actions) after Chamion or an ally within 30 feet of her that she can see fails a saving throw, the hora grants an [enhancement bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Enhancement-Bonus) to the saving throw based on the time of year.
 The bonus is +4 during the month of the winter solstice, +2 during the month before or after the winter solstice, and +1 during any time other than the summer solstice month, during which this ability doesn’t function.
 Chamion can only use this ability once every 1d4 rounds.
 ##### Twin-Bound
 Chamion and Theras are an interesting pair.
 While within 30 feet of one another, they lessen the typical impacts of being out of season.
 Chamion may use Winter’s Wellness once per day during the month of the summer solstice, and is unaffected by the sickened condition while within 30 feet of her sister.
+#### META-NARRATIVE INFORMATION
+Theras and Chamion are twins born of Magdh and a mysterious Eldest known as Ng, the Hooded.
+When Magdh first gazed upon the faces of her twin daughters, she felt a deep and unyielding motherly love for them, and the twins have been raised in utmost luxury for the last hundred years.
+They believe this to be a test, and were the only ones to volunteer their service to Niya’s hunt.